-Alanah is currently completing her Honours in Psychological Science at the University of Queensland.
-Her thesis focuses on performance-based pay, and its implications for performance outcomes and stress.
+Alanah recently completed her Honours in Psychological Science at the University of Queensland.
+Her thesis focused on performance-based pay, and its implications for performance outcomes and stress.
 Alanah is passionate about taking a systems-based approach to understanding behaviour, and hopes to achieve positive behaviour change at the population level through the application of behavioural science.

 As the Assistant to the Chief Behavioural Scientist, Nina is directly responsible for providing research and administrative support to the Chief Behavioural Scientist.
 She is also actively involved in BI’s projects and works collaboratively with the team as a Behavioural Scientist.

-Nina is currently completing her Honours in Psychological Science at the University of Queensland.
-Her thesis focuses on sexual dimorphisms and mate value.
+Nina recently completed her Honours degree in Psychological Science at the University of Queensland.
+Her thesis focused on sexual dimorphisms and mate value.
 Her passion for Psychology stems from the fascinating science of the brain and what motivates peoples behaviour.
 She aspires to apply her knowledge of scientific and psychological practice to enrich and change the world.